 In just four hours I ate curry, fish and chips, stilton cheese, salt beef bagels, bread and butter pudding, salted caramel cheesecake and a bacon sandwich.
 With ketchup.
 Why?
 You might well ask.
 It was because I had decided to be a tourist in London for the day.
 And my day was all the better for it.

-We started off near Liverpool Street station in Spitalfields market which began began trading back in the 13th century.
+Our London food tour started off near Liverpool Street station in Spitalfields market which began began trading back in the 13th century.
 The market operated for more than 700 years until the 1990s when it moved to larger premises in Leyton, east London and the building itself became a rather run-down collection of shops and sporting facilities (I used to play five-a-side football here!)
 Reopening in 2005 after a regeneration programme, Spitalfields is now a rather smart shopping and food area which still retains a hint of its original function.

-The answer is – a lot.
 I have lived and worked in London for most of my adult life and yet I found the four-hour Eating Europe food tour of London truly fascinating.
 Some of the places we visited I was familiar with, others not at all, and yet even the familiar places were given a new light as I discovered there is a big difference between walking through an area and actually getting to know it by hearing its history and eating its food.

 That was another unexpected element about the tour: I thought it would just be about the food but our fabulously enthusiastic and well-informed guide Flic told us all about the history of each area so I came away much fuller in both food and local knowledge.